rivmor/d-rivmor/README.md

 - 👋 Hi, I’m David (@d-rivmor)
-- 👀 I’m Runy on Rails Backend Developer
+- 👀 I’m Ruby on Rails Backend Developer
 - 💞️ I’m looking to collaborate on Ruby on Rails app
 - 📫 How to reach me: dev.david.rivmor@gmail.com and contacto@davidrivmor.tech